swcarpentry/good-enough-practices-in-scientific-computing/index.md

-5.  ***Store each project in a folder that is mirrored off the researcher's working machine (5e)*** using a system such as Dropbox or a remote version control repository such as GitHub.
+5.  ***Store each project in a folder that is mirrored off the researcher's working machine (5e)*** using a system such as Dropbox[^20] or a remote version control repository such as GitHub[^21].
 Synchronize that folder at least daily.
 It may take a few minutes, but that time is repaid the moment a laptop is stolen or its hard drive fails.

 ### Manual Versioning